Decisions

 Summary

-The complainant alleged that the National Research Council Canada (NRC) had improperly withheld information on specific pages under paragraphs 20(1)(d) (negotiations by a third party), 21(1)(a) (advice or recommendations), 21(1)(c) (positions or plans developed for negotiations) and section 23 (solicitor-client privilege) of the Access to Information Act in response to an access request.
-The request was for records pertaining to negotiations with the Professional Institute of the Public Service of Canada (PIPSC) regarding the conversion of overtime into leave following the December 2021 shutdown.
+The complainant alleged that the Canadian Transportation Agency (CTA) had improperly withheld information under paragraph 20(1)(b) (confidential third-party financial, commercial, scientific or technical information), paragraph 20(1)(c) (financial impact on a third party), paragraph 20(1)(d) (negotiations by a third party), paragraph 21(1)(a) (advice or recommendations), paragraph 21(1)(b) (accounts of consultations or deliberations) and section 23 (solicitor-client and litigation privilege) of the Access to Information Act in response to an access request.
+The request was for records relating to Case No. 17‐05835.
 The allegation falls under paragraph 30(1)(a) of the Act.

 Read more